-

 has been requested and will be posted as revisions to this page as soon

-was accused of using military personnel to build him a personal home.
-The
+was accused of using military personnel to build himself a personal

 following is a transcription of a letter from the Office of the Revenue